MI-SIM/MI-SIM.github.io/_posts/01-01-17-thermodynamics.md

 tables.
 The substrate concentrations are converted from moles to units COD.

     The *Add Sn to ODE* function automatically defines equations for the additional substrates ($S_{\nu,new}$ and $S_{\pi,new}$) not included in the selected motif.
-In the case additional reactants are included, a reconfiguration of the growth function for biomass X_n is required to account for its growth on this additional substrate.
+In the case additional reactants are included, a reconfiguration of the growth function for biomass $X_n$ is required to account for its growth on this additional substrate.
 The generic form of the additional equations are as follows:

     $$\frac{dS_{\nu,new}}{dt}=-DS_{\nu,new}-f_{new}X_nI_2$$